History of the Jews in Spain: Anti-Jewish laws

+Under the Catholic Monarchs (1474–1492)

+In the 1470s, the Catholic Monarchs of Spain—Isabella I of Castile (who ascended the throne in 1474) and Ferdinand II of Aragon (in 1479)—rose to power and initiated the dynastic union that would lay the foundations for a unified Spanish monarchy.
+Contemporary sources record that upon Isabella's coronation in Ávila, she was welcomed by the city's Jewish community with Torah scrolls, trumpets, and drums.
+Later, when the monarchs entered Seville, they were again greeted with enthusiasm by the local Jewish population, in stark contrast to the insults Ferdinand received from Castilian Christians, who viewed him as a foreigner.

-As soon as the Catholic monarchs Ferdinand and Isabella ascended their respective thrones, steps were taken to segregate the Jews both from the conversos and from their fellow countrymen.
+The crown soon adopted increasingly restrictive policies intending to the Jews both from the conversos and from their fellow countrymen.
 At the Cortes of Toledo, in 1480, all Jews were ordered to be separated in special barrios, and at the Cortes of Fraga, two years later, the same law was enforced in Navarre, where they were ordered to be confined to the Juderías at night.
 The same year saw the establishment of the Spanish Inquisition, the main object of which was to deal with the conversos.
 Though both monarchs were surrounded by Neo-Catholics, such as Pedro de Caballería and Luis de Santángel, and though Ferdinand was the grandson of a Jew, he showed the greatest intolerance to Jews, whether converted or otherwise, commanding all "conversos" to reconcile themselves with the Inquisition by the end of 1484, and obtaining a bull from Pope Innocent VIII ordering all Catholic princes to return all fugitive conversos to the Inquisition of Spain.
 One of the reasons for the increased rigor of the Catholic monarchs was the disappearance of the fear of any united action by Jews and Moors, the kingdom of Granada being at its last gasp.
 The rulers did, however, promise the Jews of the Moorish kingdom that they could continue to enjoy their existing rights in exchange for aiding the Spaniards to overthrow the Moors.
-This promise dated February 11, 1490, was repudiated, however, by the decree of expulsion.
+This promise dated 11 February 1490, was repudiated, however, by the decree of expulsion.
 See the Catholic Monarchs of Spain.